marq24/emacberry.com/_docs/2200-openmapdata.md

   been already downloaded and stored in the internal cached.
 - To update map tiles in the cache or to free disk space you can/need to delete single cache files via the **Open Map Data (online maps)** settings section and there via the **Manage local Cache files...**
-- When you select the OpenMapData Provider **OpenStreetMap (Offiline)** then you need:
+- When you select the OpenMapData Provider **OpenStreetMap (Offline)** then you need:
     - Additional *.map files (V4.0)
     - Select a matching render theme (GPSLogger have two build in)
-    - The complete configuration of the OMD Provider 'OpenStreetMap (Offiline)' have to be done in the separate settings section called **OpenStreetMap Settings (offline map)**
+    - The complete configuration of the OMD Provider 'OpenStreetMap (Offline)' have to be done in the separate settings section called **OpenStreetMap Settings (offline map)**